Ricky-93/riccardogonzo.github.io/_pages/about.md

 </p>

 </div>

+<p> Most of my time goes into understanding how gravity works when two black holes interact and spiral together.
+To tackle this, I combine modern tools from particle physics — such as scattering amplitudes — with traditional methods from general relativity, including the self-force expansion.
+My goal is to develop a unified analytic framework that describes binary dynamics across all regimes, from the weak-field inspiral to the strong-field merger and ringdown. </p>

 <p> In practice, this means constructing compact analytical “building blocks” for gravitational waveforms — the signals detected today by LIGO–Virgo–KAGRA and in the future by LISA and the Einstein Telescope.
 I am particularly excited about how amplitude-based ideas can simplify calculations and uncover hidden structures in gravity, providing new ingredients for accurate waveform modelling and, ultimately, deeper insights into both fundamental physics and astrophysics. </p>